Question: iframe links allowed on the Commons?

 No, iframes are not allowed on the Commons due to the security risks they would open up.
 However, we routinely create special shortcodes for users to allow them to embed content on their sites; if there is something specific you are interested in embedding, please let us know and Boone can work with you to create a shortcode.

-#4 Updated by Stephen Klein about 3 years ago
+#4 Updated by Stephen Klein over 3 years ago

 Interestingly not all these videos are crawled by archive-it service: